10 PlayStation Showcase Announcements We'd Like to See - PlayStation LifeStyle

 The Last of Us multiplayer game

 Naughty Dog has been talking about this multiplayer The Last of Us game for years, and it has to start showing it at some point.
-Neil Druckmann revealed concept art of it at the last Summer Game Fest Live, so it makes sense that the team would have at least a trailer one full year later.
+Neil Druckmann revealed concept art of it at the last Summer Game Fest Live, so it makes sense that the team would have at least a trailer one full year later; Druckmann even said the studio would reveal more in 2023.
 The franchise is also coming up on its tenth anniversary and still riding off the success of the HBO series, so there are multiple reasons why this long-anticipated multiplayer game is likely to be one of the stars of the PlayStation Showcase.

 Death Stranding 2